Endless Wallet Standard

 Mnemonics phrases

 A mnemonic phrase is a multiple word phrase that can be used to generate account addresses.
 However, some wallets may want to support one mnemonic to many accounts coming from other chains.
-To support both of these use cases, the Endless wallet standard uses a to derive path for mnemonics to accounts.
+To support both of these use cases, the Endless wallet standard uses a Bitcoin Improvement Proposal (BIP44) to derive path for mnemonics to accounts.

 Creating an Endless account